marratj/containers-introduction/PITCHME.md

 ### Network namespaces

  - separate network resources from each other
- - have their own virtual ethernet interfaces
+ - have their own virtual eth0 interfaces (vethXXXX on the host)
+ - own routing tables, own iptables rule
  - localhost is within the namespace, no longer on the complete host

 +++